 Pocket saves articles and webpages from your phone and desktop to a universal TBR list.
 These can even be accessed offline, which is great for your commute (remember those?).

 Manage your passwords, digital wallet, and make filling out forms simpler and quicker with an app like 1Password.

 Finally, while paper planners and calendars may be analog, they are also simple, functional, and effective (sometimes even more so than their tech counterparts).

 Use Loom to record classes or create video lectures; or, as an alternative to written feedback, record video responses which can also help personalize the experience in a virtual setting.

 Roam Research, Bear, Google Keep: A notes app can help you centralize all your various ideas into one location—a slight improvement over post-it notes and random notebooks.
 Different apps use different formats, so it’s worth experimenting to find one that best mirrors your own method of brainstorming and note taking.

 Roam Research, for example, uses knowledge networks to help you build ideas and make decisions—in the form of a sort of living, dynamic, and electronic mind map—whereas Bear is a flexible app for everything from note taking to long-form writing that allows you to link research and images to particular notes, and to sync your work across devices.

 Cut out the busy work: you’re busy enough.
-Sites like Zotero and CiteULike can help you build research bibliographies by quickly creating citations from journal articles or websites.
+Sites like Zotero can help you build research bibliographies by quickly creating citations from journal articles or websites.
 Additionally, they’re able to adapt the citations to various style guides.